movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   buffers, then implement vnode-buffer reads before writes.
 Logical buffers are one filesystem sector so they align with data checksums and the minimum COW unit.
-* Split `btrfs_alloc.c` decoders from mutable allocator code and construct per-block-group free-space indexes at mount.
+* Completed: split allocation-tree decoders from mutable allocator code and construct per-block-group free-space indexes at mount.
+The indexes retain separate committed-used, free, reserved, transaction-allocated, and pinned accounting in preparation for reservations.
 * Completed: centralize logical-to-physical read submission.
 Metadata and data now use one SINGLE/DUP mirror loop, with caller validation participating in failover and optional per-mirror error reporting.